This article provides an overview of Citrix Provisioning components.

 Sites are represented in the Console as follows:

 A Provisioning Server is any server that has Stream Services installed.
-Stream Services is used to stream software from vDisks to target devices.
+The Stream Service is used to stream software from vDisks to target devices.
 In some implementations, vDisks reside directly on the Provisioning Server.
 In larger implementations, Provisioning Servers may get the vDisk from a shared-storage location on the network.

-Provisioning Servers also exchange configuration information with the Provisioning Services database.
+Provisioning Servers also exchange configuration information with the Citrix Provisioning database.
 Provisioning Server configuration options are available to ensure high availability and load balancing of target device connections.

 vDisks exist as disk image files on a Provisioning Server or on a shared storage device.
 A vDisk consists of a .vhdx base image file, any associated properties files (.pvp), and if applicable, a chain of referenced VHD differencing disks (.avhdx).